mentix02/ctfs/README.md

 # ctfs
-A collection of different capture the flag competetion with flags.
+A collection of different capture the flag competition with flags.